Updated on November 26, 2025

 You’re in control but you don’t need to be an energy expert to benefit.

-If you’re interested in learning a bit more about the NSW solar battery rebate, you might want to check out the following article titled, Everything You Need to Know About the Home Battery Rebate for NSW.
+If you’re interested in learning a bit more about the VPP portion of the battery rebate, you might want to check out the following article titled, NSW Battery VPP Rebate Explained: What You Need to Know.

 Get started with solar.
 Click here.